Luke-Poeppel/treeplotter/README.md

 ### MacOS Installation
 **To plot any tree diagrams, you must follow these instructions!**
 I've only tested this on MacOS (Big Sur 11.2.2 and Catalina 10.15).
 If you find this install doesn't work on other versions and OSs, please file an Issue or a Pull Request!
 This package requires some complicated installs.
 Sorry.
 Hopefully it's worth it.
+This package requires:
+1. `homebrew`
+2. `imagemagick`
+3. `node`
+4. `browserify`
+5. `phantomJS`
+6. `R`
+7. `webshot`

-To avoid the complication of requiring the user to install a number of different resources _individually_, I've created an installation assistant that will run them for you.
-First install this package with
+You are free to install these packages on your own.
+For simplicity, however, I've created an installation assistant that will install the packages for you.
+First install this package with:
 ```
 $ pip3 install treeplotter
 ```